-The outlet total pressure contours in Figure 15 demonstrate a similar flow field to that of Figure 13, where the high total pressure region is pulled around the outer circumference and the low total pressure region is lifted from the bottom surface and placed near the outlet centre.
+The outlet total pressure contours in Figure 15 display a similar flow field to that of Figure 13, where the high total pressure region is pulled around the outer circumference and the low total pressure region is lifted from the bottom surface and placed near the outlet centre.
+As such, the benefit of morphing is relatively small.
 A notable difference however is that the low total pressure region is divided into two distinct lobes on each side of the central symmetry plane.
+This once again demonstrates the trade-off between different flight conditions, in both on- and off- design points as well as the reliance on the multipoint weights to determine those trade-offs.